-Classwork/Quizzes is an activity or task that allows a teacher and a student to identify what students already know, or have learned, as well as areas for intervention and remediation.
-Class work can include an activity or task that a student performs or works at repeatedly for the purpose of improving or achieving proficiency.
-Participation is not an adequate form of assessment so no
+• Classwork/Quizzes/Homework is an activity or task that allows a teacher and a student to identify what students already know, or have learned, as well as areas for intervention and remediation.

-- grades will be given for participation only (except Fine Arts and PE).
+- Class work can include an activity or task that a student performs or works at repeatedly for the purpose of improving or achieving proficiency.
+Participation is not an adequate form of assessment so no grades will be given for participation only (except Fine Arts and PE).
 Major projects are not considered classwork.
-Weight = 50% - Homework is designed to deepen understanding and encourage a love of learning.
-Assignments should have clear instructions and performance expectations so students can complete their work independently.
-Homework should be an extension of what has already been learned and does not expect students to have to learn new concepts.
-Teachers should provide timely feedback for students regarding their learning.
-Major projects are not considered a homework grade.
-Weight = 10% - Tests/Performance Assessments/Projects (at least two per cycle) are assessments based on the district's standards-based curriculum that measure the skills and knowledge that a student has mastered.
+Weight = 60% - Tests/Performance Assessments/Projects (at least two per cycle) are assessments based on the district's standards-based curriculum that measure the skills and knowledge that a student has mastered.
 Specifically, performance assessments are assessments based on observation and judgment of the quality of a skill or product.
 Performance assessments are products, performances, and projects (e.g., essay artwork, visual representations, models, multimedia, oral presentations/recitations, lab experiences, live/ recorded performances).
 Weight = 40%